SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 "Tiff_files_11/11_GCP.shp" points for georeferencing. <br>
 Outputs: "obj_all.pl_sat_rep1_1106_rgb_dsm_msp_red_nd.out", "obj_all.pl_sat_rep2_1106_rgb_dsm_msp_red_nd.out", "obj_all.pl_sat_rep1_2506_rgb_dsm_msp_red_nd.out", "obj_all.pl_sat_rep2_2506_rgb_dsm_msp_red_nd.out" <br>
 Dataframes containing for every pixel the RGB values, the MSP values, the height, and what accession they belong to. @Basten
-$${\color{red}@Basten, we don't actually deliver any of the tif files.
+<code style="color:red"> @Basten, we don't actually deliver any of the tif files.
 Also the script actually only ouputs day 2506.
-To switch to 1106 we need to manually change some things.}$$
-<code style="color : red"> @Basten, we don't actually deliver any of the tif files.
-Also the script actually only ouputs day 2506.
-To switch to 1106 we need to manually change some things.</code>
+To switch to 1106 we need to manually change some things</code>

 Extract the different plots from total image and output height, color and coordinates in a dataframe.
 Outputs in 4 seperate dataframes for Sativa and Serriola day 1 and 2.<br>